tejeez/geckokapula/firmware/README.md

 If not, install the toolchain first.
 For example, on Ubuntu:

+    # Skip this if you followed VS Code instructions above
     sudo apt install make gcc-arm-none-eabi libnewlib-arm-none-eabi gdb-multiarch openocd

 See [flashing tutorial](flashing.md) for details on setting up OpenOCD.